vbonvin/POUET/docs/source/tutorial/basic_warningmessages.rst

     When the wind blows too hard, a pointing limit grid appears on the displays.

 If the wind blows really too hard, then the telescope should be closed for safety measures.
-Most modern telescopes have automatic closing procedures (either a closing signal sent to the telescope, or a human operator forcing you to close it) but just in case you are all alone and don't pay too much attention to your official weather report, POUET sends you a visual reminder.
+Most modern telescopes have automatic closing procedures (either a closing signal sent to the telescope, or a human operator forcing you to close it) but just in case you are all alone and don't pay too much attention to your official weather report, POUET displays a visual reminder in both the visibility and all-sky views.

   .. figure:: plots/POUET_strongwind.png
     :align: center